eliottkalfon/zk/zk/Zettelkasten/Turning on and off again.md

 # Turning on and off again

 On the wisdom of clearing the cache.
+This docker command fixed a bug I was facing at work.

 ```sh
 docker system prune -a